theboyWhoCriedWoolf/transition-manager/README.md

 # Transition Manager

-**Transition-Manager** is a component that helps you easily transition visual elements within your application based on your application state.
+**Transition-Manager** to easily transition visual elements within your application based on your application state.

-It is completely framework independant, giving you the freedom to use it regardless the framework or tools you are using within your application.
+It is completely framework independant, giving you the ability to implement it in your application regardless the framework or tools you are using within your application.

 At its core, the library uses a simple state machine to dictate its transitions.
-When a State change is fired, the TM checks for a valid transition, fetches and prepares the associated views, then injects the views into the correct transition module.
+When a State changes, the Transition-Manager checks for a valid transition, fetches and prepares the associated views, then assigns them to the correct transition, providing everything you need to animate to the next state.

-See more in the [overview guide](/docs/overview.md).
+See more in the [overview guide](https://github.com/theboyWhoCriedWoolf/transition-manager/blob/master/docs/overview.md).

 ### Installation